MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/update-excel-addin-configuration.md

 ## What you need to do to prepare

-You'll have to change to the existing Azure AD app registration that's set up for the add-in to use the new single-page application (*spa*) redirect URI instead of the legacy *web* redirect URI.
+You'll have to change to the existing Microsoft Entra ID app registration that's set up for the add-in to use the new single-page application (*spa*) redirect URI instead of the legacy *web* redirect URI.
 The change requires you have administrative permissions.
 It only has to be done once for the whole organization.
 Your registered app may already be configured for *spa*.
 You can also use the following steps to verify.

 1. Sign in to [Azure portal](https://portal.azure.com).
-2. Select **Azure Active Directory**.
+2. Select **Microsoft Entra ID**.
 3. Under **Manage**, select **App Registrations**.
 4. Select the app that was registered to enable users to sign in to the Excel add-in.
 5. Under **Manage**, select **Manifest**.